manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

 ---

-The complete system (Streamlit + Prometheus + Grafana) is deployed on a Docker network.
+After cloning, the project can be run using **docker-compose up --build** .
+The complete system (Streamlit + Prometheus + Grafana) should then be available on Docker.
 The Pinecone database is deployed on Pinecone cloud at [www.pinecone.io](https://app.pinecone.io).
-The Pinecone API key and the Pinecone Environment keys are used to connect the local system with the Pinecone vector database.
+The Pinecone API key and the Pinecone Environment keys are used to connect the LLM system with the Pinecone vector database.

 OpenAI API key is used to obtain key that facilitate the usage of OpenAPI Embeddings.
 Langchain is used to connect the OpenAPIEmbedding and the vectorized healthcare data to the Pinecone vector database.

 ---
 > [!IMPORTANT]
-> ### Docker must be avaialble and running on the local system.
+> ### Docker must be available and running on the local system before the **docker-compose up --build** command
 > ### Virtual environment should be created for the project, and it must be activated prior to running the project.
 > ### The .env file must be on the same directory as the main.py.
 The .env file must contain the Pinecone API key, the OpenAI API key, the Pinecone Environment, and Pinecone Index Name
 > ### The .gitignore must be in the root directory and it must contain the virtual environmnet name and the .env

 ---

 ### Scaling Up for Enterprise Applications
-#### Callable Functions
+#### Using Callable Functions
+The Enterprise Architect may desire to deploy the system for other use cases in the enterprise.
+It will be observed that many important segments of the code in the main.py are developed as callable functions.
+Using callable functions will enable the Solution or Enterprise Architect to easily deploy the system for other applications.
+Also, using callable functions is fundamental to good MLOps and CI/CD pratices since adjuastement can easily be made.
+Also, productionising will be easy and robust after any adjustment.

-#### ZenML (MLOps)
+#### Using ZenML or Airflow for MLOps
+Orcestration tools such as ZenML or Airflow can be used together with CI/CD tools such as Github Actions.
+Using ZenML or Airflow will aid MLOps strategies across the enterprise.

 #### Kubeflow for deploying on Kubernetes
+As usesrs of the system increases, there may be a need to scale up the number of Kubernetes pods and Docker nodes that are used in production.
+Using tools such as Kubeflow as orchestrating tool will enable such scaling up to be easily acheived.
+This will lead to a very reactive and robust system that seamlessly serves its enterprise objectives.